Audrey Bowen

 Research interests

 Neurorehabilitation with a special interest in stroke.
 My research aims to improve services for people with neuropsychological impairments and communication difficulties, and informal carers.
-These resulted in a successful research impact case in the UK's REF2014 and a submission pending for REF2021
+These resulted in successful research impact cases in the UK's REF2021 and REF2014.

 Longley V, Bowen A (lead CI), Edge D, Cheyne J, Naicker R, Zadik J, Bamford A, Rickard S, Kwaku-Odoi C and Ahmad M. A rapid review of Health Inequalities after stroke.
 Stroke Association, £7K, 2022-2023.